 - Ability and desire to honor the mission and values of the Prevention Center, to interact successfully and collaboratively at all levels of the organization, and to develop positive relationships in a culturally diverse workplace.

 - Ability to work independently and as a member of various teams.

 - Excellent organization skills, ability to successfully manage a large volume of work, meet multiple and often competing deadlines, and respond with flexibility to unanticipated requests.

 - Requires passing a criminal background check, providing legal evidence of authorization to work in the US as well as references.

 • Full time

 Typical Working Conditions:

-Qualified candidates should submit a resume and a detailed cover letter to Frank Landin, Human Resources Manager at employment[@]sfcapc.org.
+Qualified candidates should submit a resume and a detailed cover letter to Frank Landin, Manager of Human Resources at email@example.com.